joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 ## Advocating for your team

 Part of managing up is making sure your team gets what they need.
-Resources, recognition, protection from unreasonable demands.
-Your manager can provide these things, but only if you make the case.
+Your manager can find resources, hand out recognition, and shield you from unreasonable demands.
+But only if you make the case.

 Be specific about needs.
 "We need more people" is a weak argument.
 "We need a senior backend engineer because the team has no one who can work on the payment system, and that's blocking three features on the roadmap" is a case your manager can take to their peers.